 (1) For the purposes of this Convention, the term "permanent establishment" shall mean the fixed place of business through which the enterprise, wholly or in part, is being operated.

 (2) The term "permanent establishment" shall, in particular, include:

 - (a) a workplace for the management;

 - (b) a branch;

 - (d) a factory;

-- (f) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources or any activities related thereof including an offshore drilling site.
+- (f) a mine, oil or gas well, quarry or any other area used to explore or extract natural resources and any related activities including the exploration site at sea;

-(5) Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include:
+(5) Notwithstanding the previous provisions stipulated in this Article, the term “permanent establishment” shall not include:

-- (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise;
+- (a) the use of facilities only for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise;

-- (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display or delivery;
+- (b) the maintenance of a stock of goods or merchandise belonging to the enterprise for the purpose of storage or display or delivery only;

-- (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise or of collecting information, for the enterprise;
+- (d) the maintenance of a fixed place of business for the purpose of purchasing goods or merchandise, or collecting information for the enterprise;

-- (e) the maintenance of a fixed place of business solely for the purpose of carrying on activities for the enterprise of a preparatory or auxiliary character;
+- (f) the maintenance of a fixed place of business for the purpose of carrying out activities of preparatory or auxiliary nature.

-- (f) the maintenance of a fixed place of business solely for any combination of activities mentioned in sub-paragraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character.
+- (g) the maintenance of a fixed place of business only for the purpose of combination of any of the activities abovementioned in sub-paragraphs (a) and (e) hereof, provided that such activities of preparatory or auxiliary nature.

-(10) The fact that a company which is a resident of a Contracting State controls or is controlled by a company which is a resident of the other Contracting State, or which carries on business in that other State (whether through a permanent establishment or otherwise), shall not of itself constitute either company a permanent establishment of the other.
+(8) If a company, which is located in one of the Contracting States, controls or is controlled by another company which is located in the other Contracting State, or carries out business in that other State, whether through a permanent establishment or otherwise, both companies shall not be deemed a permanent establishment.